 So you should seek legal representation from an experienced and reputed injury law firm.
 In most cases, you will find it nearly impossible to defend your damages claims on your own, let alone fighting or receiving full and fair compensation.
 Only the right lawyers will know what must be done, strengthening your case, getting you the compensation you deserve for your incurred losses.

 The building industry must obey the state, local, and federal regulations that govern health, safety, and welfare.

 In other words, these laws are protecting:

-California's massive construction boom has caused an increase of activity in cities such as Orange, Anaheim, Santa Ana, Yorba Linda, and Marina del Rey, among others.
+California’s massive construction boom has caused an increase in activity in cities such as Orange, Anaheim, Santa Ana, Yorba Linda, and Marina del Rey.
 As noted, construction is an industry with a high risk of injury.
 Many crafts and trades are inherently dangerous activities.

 There are other injuries other than just those on the construction site, such as:

 So these are all potential sources of your injury.